Get This Sales Funnel Custom Built >> Click Here!

 CAC = Total Cost of Sales & Marketing / Number of Deals Closed

-For example, if you spent $80,000 over three months, and you added 400 new customers, your CAC would be $200.
+For example, if you spent $80,000 over three months and added 400 new customers, your CAC would be $200.

 Monthly revenue and monthly recurring revenue

-If you want to calculate the new monthly recurring revenue use this formula:
+If you want to calculate the new monthly recurring revenue, use this formula:

 Net New MRR = New MRR + Expansion MRR – Churn MRR